Andytrento/masterthesis_LaTeX/markdown/3-eda.md

-Manhattan and Brooklyn have the most Airbnb properties, followed by Queens.
+In the case of NYC, as shown by figure , Manhattan and Brooklyn have the most Airbnb properties, followed by Queens.

+Unsurprisingly, Manhattan is the most expensive borough - this is a famously expensive area to live, with some of the world's highest house prices.
+The second most expensive area is in Brooklyn, followed by Queens.
+Staten Island is the least expensive area to rent Airbnb accommodation.